gdask/n_grams_detection/unit_tests/README.md

 Compile:
-cmake CMakeLists.txt (Not always needed, only if cache or install .txt are missing) make
+cmake CMakeLists.txt /*Not always needed, only if cache or install .txt are missing*/ make
 ./runTests